BFM Times

 The New-Age AI Books (Post-ChatGPT Era)

-The newer wave of AI books feels different.
+The newer generation of AI books feels noticeably different.
 Less theoretical, more practical.

 They focus on things like large language models, generative AI, prompt engineering, and real-world applications.
 Instead of asking, “What is AI?” they ask, “How can you use it effectively?”